Pdugovich/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 **_What was challenging?_**
 Working with CSS and the html is a little daunting.
 Nothing we've done so far feels complicated, but I've never had any experience with it, so there's a lot to learn.

+## Module 3
+**_What went well?_**
+Integrating our predictive model into the app went smoothly.

+**_What was interesting/surprising?_**
+How easily everything fits together.
+I had an idea in my head of what it takes to make a functional web app, and this is a lot more straightforward than I thought.

+**_What was challenging?_**
+The most difficult part was finding all of my typos.
+Missing capitalization, using lower case when I should be capitalizing.